luandro/modular-societies/README.md

 			Minable tokens: Distribution of tokens by mining incentivizes the community to contribute resources to the Dapp.
 In Bitcoin for example, there is a block reward every ten minutes, that incentivizes miners to provide hashing power to Bitcoin.
 Similarly, Dapps need to determine how to incentivize the network to contribute the required resource as this is the most important decision about the token distribution.

-## Dark Age of the Web

-The sad truth is that the most users either have become addicted to instant communication, which has generated wide spread of very anti-social real world behavior; content most users generated is a reflection of information created by the same old sources; and are as if they could only read, and not write, because of the dificulty involved in being a part of the web structure.

 ## Barefoot sociaties

-This essay will try identify patterns and guidelines that could be useful for the creation and sustenance of modular societies.

-## Bases

-Ideally societies should have come to exist from common needs that would be more easily solved from combining efforts of many groups of people.
-Unfortunately as history tells us, it was less about choice and more about force for the most part of the so called "civilized world".

-As we enter a new phase of human development where communication has become global, we can now start conceiving alternative ways of organizing ourselves.
-The most obvious question is than what would be the bases for our comming together to form a society?
-The achievement of well being would be the most sensible answer, as this is what every person works to achieve.

 ## The New Model